Code Logo

 Like3

-You are given a sorted list of stored beacon frequencies and a list of requested frequencies.
-For each request, return the smallest stored frequency that is still greater than or equal to that request.
+You are given a sorted list of stored beacon frequencies and a single target frequency.
+Your task is to find the index of the smallest stored frequency that is greater than or equal to that target.

 Example Input & Output